Membership Rules for the Equine Podiatry Association (UK)

 - The Association may terminate any membership by following the due processes set down in the Memorandum and Articles of Association or in any Association Rules.
 In the event of termination by the Association any fees due or other sums owing to the Association shall be payable immediately.
 In the event of non-payment sums owed may be pursued as a debt to the Association.

 - Any former Full member who wishes to return to Full membership may do so, provided that they provide a record of the following evidence of continued competence:

 - If the period of withdrawal was less than 3 years, evidence of having completed 5 days of Continuing Professional Development (CPD) should be provided in the same format as the annual requirement for Full membership

 - If the period of withdrawal was between 3 and 5 years, evidence of having completed 10 days CPD is required.
-This must include one day of shadowing a Full Member and attendance on at least one Trim day within the year leading up to rejoining the association.
+This must include one day of shadowing a Full Member and attendance on at least one Trim day within the year leading up to re-joining as a Full member.

 - Where the period of withdrawal exceeds 5 years the council can, at their discretion, require further evidence of up-to-date competence such as sitting an appropriate examination in addition to evidence of appropriate CPD.

 - Sabbatical and Retired membership is available so long as the member holds membership of the Association continuously from the point of ceasing to be a Full member.
 Sabbatical membership ceases to be available after a period of five years from ceasing to be a Full member.
 Sabbatical and Retired members are expected to abide all relevant Association rules.